franciscomcm/franciscomcm.github.io/blog/in-person-conference.md

 # Hello!

 I participated in my [first conference](https://franciscomcm.github.io/blog/esb-congress/) as a doctoral student almost a year ago.
 Given the travel restrictions imposed by the pandemic, the event took place virtually, enabling a considerable number of attendees and presentations over the three days.
 Personally, the excitement of entering this realm of science was genuine, and it was a worthwhile experience overall.
 Still, the eagerness to participate in person only grew higher!
-Hence, at last, I recently had the chance to participate in my first in-person conference, and it was an entirely new adventure that I would like to share in this post.
+Hence, at last, I recently had the chance to participate in my first in-person conference post-pandemic, and it was an entirely new adventure that I would like to share in this post.

 [1.
 Giving a presentation](#oral_presentation)